kiptoo-rotich/SIL-demo-backend/README.md

 #### Author: [Kiptoo Rotich](https://github.com/kiptoo-rotich)

 ## Description
-This is a backend application for accepting post and get requests from users to Album, Photo and User models.
+This is a simple create user and login user API using DRF.

 ## Setup and installations
 * Clone Project to your machine